How Does Your Garden Grow?

 Earlier in the week I purchased this large white ceramic planter at HomeGoods for $19.99.
 I knew there was a reason why I was drawn to it when I brought it home my former golf course superintendent husband said “It looked just like the dimples of a golf ball.”
 It was a subliminal persuasion and the white color would allow for my flowers to pop.

-I headed to the floral filler aisle and purchased a bag of moss, straw and bark for $3.99.
+I headed to the floral filler aisle and purchased a bag of moss, straw and bark.
 I was pleasantly surprised when I opened it up and saw all the rich textures and colors and just how much there was.

 A few years back I received this beautiful nest.
 I was a Christmas ornament that clips onto your Christmas tree branch.
 I loved it so much that I decided that it needed to be displayed all year round.
 The bright blue robins eggs with the world Peace, Hope, and Joy struck a cord with me.
 It travels around our home from plant to plant and often makes it into many of my tablescapes.